 The improved varieties of quinoa obtained by INIA are: Salcedo INIA, Illpa INIA, INIA 415-Pasankalla, INIA 420-Negra Collana, INIA 427-Amarilla Sacaca and INIA 431-Altiplano.

-To these varieties are added those generated by Peruvian universities: Blanca de Junín, Amarilla Maranganí, Blanca de Juli, Kankolla, Hulhuas, Rosada de Junín, Huacariz, Ayacuchana INIA, Mantaro, Rosada de Yanamango, Cheweca and Rosada Taraco, which widely used by farmers and with high demand in the local, national and international market.
+To these quinoa varieties are added those generated by Peruvian universities: Blanca de Junín, Amarilla Maranganí, Blanca de Juli, Kankolla, Hulhuas, Rosada de Junín, Huacariz, Ayacuchana INIA, Mantaro, Rosada de Yanamango, Cheweca and Rosada Taraco.
+They are widely used by farmers and with high demand in the local, national and international market.

 Finally, last year a new variety «INIA 441-Señor del Huerto» was added, which was developed in the Ayacucho region.
 This grain has a high protein content and quality, as well as a high productive yield.